 SQL Server Configuration Manager is a Microsoft Management Console snap-in that is available from the Start menu, or can be added to any other Microsoft Management Console display.
 To invoke the SQL Server Configuration Manager the Microsoft Management Console (mmc.exe) uses the SQLServerManager.msc file located in the Windows System32 folder.

-For further information about SQL Server Configuration Manager, refer to http://msdn.microsoft.com/en-us/library/ms174212.aspx.
+For further information about the SQL Server Configuration Manager, refer to https://docs.microsoft.com/en-us/sql/relational-databases/sql-server-configuration-manager.

 SQL Server Profiler